lankydan/lankydanblog-jamstack/content/blog/2022/java/concurrent-hash-map-compute/index.md

 }
 ```

-This code allows the updates to overwrite each other, leading to an indeterministic outcome.
+This code which reads a key's current value using `get` and then updates it using `put`, allows updates from separate threads to overwrite each other, leading to an indeterministic outcome.

 ```
 Thread [2] 1 -> 2